Thesis: Suicide and the Twentieth-Century Stage: Miller, Beckett, Kane, and Beyond

 Supervisor: Professor Sos Eltis

-- Modern and contemporary literature
+Modern and contemporary literature

-- Theatre and performance
+Theatre and performance

-- Dramaturgy and creative writing
+Dramaturgy and creative writing

-- Trauma theory, memory studies, and the medical humanities
+Trauma theory, memory studies, and the medical humanities

 My research explores representations of suicide in drama after the Second World War.
-Drawing on the plays and production histories of Arthur Miller, Samuel Beckett, Marsha Norman, Sarah Kane, Alice Birch, and others, I examine how the qualities of dramatic art – its connection with time and memory, its live action and dialogic nature, its actor-audience relationship – offer a unique form for studying the suicidal act.
+Drawing on the plays and production histories of Arthur Miller, Samuel Beckett, Sarah Kane, and others, I examine how the qualities of dramatic art – its connection with time and memory, its live action and dialogic nature, its actor-audience relationship – offer a unique form for studying the suicidal act.
 This interdisciplinary study draws on suicidology, existential philosophy, and the medical humanities in its examination of the ethics, etiology, and experience of suicide.